-Having been largely ignored by the NSW Waratahs during his time with the Sydney-based club, back-rower Matt Hodgson decided to cross the Nullabor to achieve his goal of becoming a Wallaby.
+Having been largely ignored by the NSW Waratahs during his time with the Sydney-based franchise, back-rower Hodgson decided to cross the Nullabor to achieve his goal of becoming a Wallaby.

 Hodgson made his debut in Wallaby Gold early in 2009 against the Barbarians in Sydney, only to disappointingly trudge off the field midway through the first half with a shoulder injury.

 The former Australian Sevens captain won his first official Wallabies selection on the 2009 end-of-season tour and his excellent form in the northern hemisphere ensured his retention in the first two Wallabies squads chosen in 2010.